wayne-kirk-schmidt/msdoc-generator-examples/README.md

 To Do List:
 ===========

-* Ensure we have samples for specific goals in addition to sample monolithic scripts
+* split out the individual functions into their own files in lib

 License
 =======